saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 I want to compile ArangoDB under Windows.

-**Note:** For this recipe you need at least Arango 2.4.
-For Arango version before 2.4 look at the [old Compiling ArangoDB under Windows](CompilingUnderWindowsLegacy.md).
+**Note:** For this recipe you need at least ArangoDB 2.4.
+For ArangoDB version before 2.4 look at the [old Compiling ArangoDB under Windows](CompilingUnderWindowsLegacy.md).

 ## Solution